Private Rental Assistance Policy

-- Be eligible for social housing (for more information, go to the Eligibility for Social Housing Policy), and
+- be eligible for social housing (for more information, go to the Eligibility for Social Housing Policy),

-- Have a disability (for more information, go to Disability), and
+- have a disability (for more information, go to Disability),

-If a client receiving a Private Rental Subsidy - Disability refuses two reasonable offers of social housing, they will no longer be entitled to receive the subsidy and FACS will remove them from the NSW Housing Register.
+If a client receiving a Private Rental Subsidy – Disability refuses two reasonable offers of social housing, they will no longer be entitled to receive the subsidy and they will be removed them from the NSW Housing Register.

-Eligibility criteria for the Private Rental Subsidy assistance from 12 June 2012
+Eligibility criteria for Private Rental Subsidy assistance from 12 June 2012

-To be eligible for the Private Rental Subsidy clients must:
+To be eligible for Private Rental Subsidy assistance clients must:

 - have a recognised disability or medical condition, and